- When is the application deadline?

 - What term can I apply for?
 Our typical cycle is for Fall admission.
 Off-cycle admission is only considered if a faculty member is willing to advocate for the applicant.
 This happens very rarely, and a separate application login is required (must be approved by Graduate Education Committee and login is created by the Graduate Program Coordinator).

 - What do I submit?
 Our department does not need to receive any paper.
-As explained in the online application, official transcripts and certification of degree(s) are sent to the Office of Admissions.
+As explained in the online application, official transcripts and certification of degree(s) are sent to the Office of the Registrar.
 TOEFL scores from ETS generally reach the UO in an electronic format.
 Paper GRE reports come directly to our department.
 You may send TOEFL and GRE scores to the Graduate Program Coordinator as PDFs and self report them in the online application.

 - What is the status of my application?
 Your application goes through many checks, including a thorough review by multiple faculty members.
 This process takes time, and little feedback is given.
 That said, if there is a problem with your application, you will be contacted by UO.